On the enumeration of Tarski fixed points: Fixed points on relational lattices

-In the same way, we can also obtain polynomial space and delay algorithms for related models of behavioral equivalence like simulation~\cite{m-adsp-71} or ready simulation~\cite{bim-bcbt-95,bp-tdine-95}, and some role equivalences such as ecological equivalence~\cite{be-gcpee-92,be-epc-94}, as well as their extensions to more complex network structures.
+In the same way, we can derive polynomial space and delay algorithms for related models of behavioral equivalence like simulation~\cite{m-adsp-71} or ready simulation~\cite{bim-bcbt-95,bp-tdine-95}, and some role equivalences such as ecological equivalence~\cite{be-gcpee-92,be-epc-94}, as well as their extensions to more complex network structures.

-However, this enumeration algorithm runs with exponential delay when listing regular equivalences; nevertheless, it still constitutes a major improvement over a naive brute force approach with a worst-case delay that is super-exponential in $n$.
+On the other hand, regular equivalences are naturally expressed as fixed points of a decreasing isotone map in \Cref{equation:isotonemap_bisimulation} restricted to the lattice of equivalences.
+Following \Cref{table:latticeenumeration:algorithmruntime}, the best worst-case delay achieved by \Cref{alg:nincisotoneenumeration2,alg:backtracksearch} for listing regular equivalences is the exponential bound $\mathcal O(2^n(n^2+m\log n))$, which is obtained by combining \Cref{alg:nincisotoneenumeration2} with the partition refinement algorithm due to Paige and Tarjan~\cite{pt-tpra-87}.
+Nevertheless, this runtime bound still constitutes a major improvement over a naive brute force approach with a worst-case delay that is super-exponential in~$n$.